T. Cullen Davis: Other trials

 In related civil litigation concerning Wilborn's death following the murder trial, Davis prevailed and was held not liable for her death.
 The children of Stan Farr later sued Davis for wrongful death and received a $250,000 out of court settlement.

 In 1978, Davis was arrested again, this time for allegedly hiring a hitman to murder both Priscilla Davis and the judge overseeing their ongoing divorce litigation.
 The case largely hinged on a tape-recorded conversation between Davis and David McCrory, an undercover employee posing as a hitman for hire, which was recorded in the parking lot of the Coco's Famous Hamburgers restaurant where Davis was arrested.
 In the recording, Davis was alleged to have asked the undercover employee to murder his wife and the judge.
 The trial of Texas v.
 Cullen T. Davis was one of the first uses of forensic discourse analysis on tape-recorded evidence in a legal setting in the United States.

 A discourse analyst testified that Davis' words in the tape did not constitute solicitation of murder.
 Haynes again defended Davis.
 He again attacked the prosecution's physical evidence: Davis's fingerprints were not found on critical pieces of evidence, such as the cash he allegedly paid to McCrory.
 Unlike the first trial, Davis testified in his own defense.
 He stated that he had not solicited McCrory's offer to kill Priscilla and the judge, and claimed it was a plot orchestrated by her to frame him.
 Davis claimed he merely played along with the plot in an attempt to eventually convince McCrory to admit that Priscilla was to blame for the entire scheme.

 Unlike the first trial where observers were convinced that Davis would likely be acquitted, opinion was split in the second trial with the general consensus being that Davis's best hope was a hung jury.
 After a lengthy trial Davis was acquitted a second time.

 Due to the prominence of the case, in 2015 Tarrant County authorities chose to keep the paper court documents of the case as historical documents even though they have been digitized.

 Later life

 Davis married Karen Master on June 5, 1979, in Fort Worth.
-He adopted her two sons Trey Master and Chelsey Master.
+He adopted her two sons Trey Master and Chesley Master.
 Davis lost most of his oil fortune in the recession of the 1980s, and eventually declared bankruptcy.
 Cullen and Karen Davis sold their home and 300 acre property to a real estate developer in 1984.
 Davis continues to live in the Fort Worth area.
 Karen Davis died of organ failure on September 22, 2016.
 Davis, in later life, became a born-again Christian, and at one point worked with televangelist James Robison.

 Priscilla Lee Childers died of breast cancer at the age of 59 on February 19, 2001, still adamantly insisting on Davis' guilt.